Updated February 2020:

 The “expatriating acts” are found in S. 349(a) of the Immigration and Nationality Act.
-They include:

 (a) A person who is a national of the United States whether by birth or naturalization, shall lose his nationality by voluntarily performing any of the following acts with the intention of relinquishing United States nationality—

 (1) obtaining naturalization in a foreign state upon his own application or upon an application filed by a duly authorized agent, after having attained the age of eighteen years; or

 (2) taking an oath or making an affirmation or other formal declaration of allegiance to a foreign state or a political subdivision thereof, after having attained the age of eighteen years; or

 (3) entering, or serving in, the armed forces of a foreign state if

 (A) such armed forces are engaged in hostilities against the United States, or